 This guide explains the basic concepts of Cypher, Neo4j’s query language.
-You should be able to read Cypher queries after finishing this guide.
+You should be able to read and understand Cypher queries after finishing this guide.

 Cypher uses ASCII-Art to represent patterns.
 We surround nodes with parentheses which look like circles, e.g.